 Your prop is the next most important item to tune.
 "Tune up my prop?" you say?
 Yes.
-If your prop (pitch) is too large for the boat, you are wasting energy.
-Wait - it came with the boat as original equipment.
-How can it be too large now?
-Simple - as the boat gets older (i.e., heavier), the prop's "pitch", i.e., how far the boat goes with one revolution of the prop, has to come in order for the engine to still match the pitch and distance.
+If your prop (pitch) is too large for the boat (as it gets older and heavier, "pitch", i.e., how far the boat goes with one revolution of the prop), has to come in or you are wasting energy.
 A ding in the prop (never hit the bottom, you say?) can take as much as 10% in fuel efficiency out of the power-plant.
 Think of it this way.
 You ask for 20 gallons and the fuel tender puts 18 in your tank, pours 2 gallons down the fuel storage sump and charges you for 20 gallons...
 Make sense to you, Bunky?

 Bottom's Up!
+A fouled bottom can cut your fuel efficiency in half!
+I've A fouled bottom can cut your fuel efficiency in half!
+I've seen it myself.
 A fouled bottom is like dragging the anchor as you motor.
 It reduces hull "lubricity" versus the water and, if the hull is fouled, the running gear is probably too.
 There are plenty of eco-friendly bottom paints now so keep the bottom clean and painted.